configcat/terraform-provider-configcat/docs/data-sources/products.md

 # configcat_products Resource

-Use this data source to access information about existing Products.
+Use this data source to access information about existing **Products**.

 ## Example Usage